Editor’s Note: This post has been updated with new content and links.

 That’s a lot of sweet features for a single tool.

-Here’s good news: you can get all those golden benefits quite easily.
+And here’s some good news — you can get all those golden benefits quite easily.
 All you need to do is set up a Facebook Ads Manager account and learn to navigate between the tools.